sheeproj/test-regression/README.md

 # test0_nnabla.py

-This script predicts values of simple linear function using the NNabla solver.
+This script predicts an output value of simple linear function using the NNabla solver.
 The objective function is

 ```math